Visiting Scholars in HIV Implementation Science Program

 - Sponsor matching questions

-- If applying with an established community partner, a one-page letter of support from your community partner is required.
+If applying with an established community partner, a one-page letter of support from the community partner is required.
 There is an option within the application to send the letter of support to isci@northwestern.edu at a later date if it is not currently available.
 Applications are not considered complete without the letter of support.
-Please have the community partner address the following in their letter:

 -